-In my LinkedIn workshop I make an off-handed comment that LinkedIn is NOT a dating site.
-I get chuckles from the attendees, but I never seriously consider that some people try to use LinkedIn as a dating site.
+In my LinkedIn Unleashed workshop I make an off-handed comment that LinkedIn is NOT a dating site.
+I get chuckles from the attendees, but I never seriously consider that some people try to use LinkedIn as a dating site, until recently.

 The point here is that LinkedIn is intended for professional networking, which doesn’t include using it to ask for dates.
 Some people, however, haven’t gotten the message.